1899 Dublin Corporation election

 An election to Dublin Corporation took place in March 1899 as part of that year's Irish local elections.

-Before the next regular local elections, the jurisdiction of the city of Dublin was expanded under the Dublin Corporation Act 1900.
+Before the next regular local elections, the jurisdiction of the city of Dublin was expanded under the Dublin Corporation Act 1900 (63 & 64 Vict. c. cclxiv).
 Elections were held for 20 additional seats in this area at the 1901 Dublin Corporation election.

 Background

 The election, being the first following the 1898 changes to Irish local government, saw substantive changes to the franchise.
 Prior to these changes, the franchise had been restricted to males over the age of 21 who had maintained a continual residence within the borough for the preceding 2 years and 8 months, thereby preventing Dublin's large lodger and floating tenement population from voting.
 As a result of the changes the franchise increased from 7,964 in the previous elections to 38,719.
 Among these voters were 6,500 women who could vote for the first time.